mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 For instance...
 Well, here is a good example, okay?

 When I was at [Eiheiji](glossary#eiheiji) monastery, we had a big earthquake.
-It was evening of the day on which we performed the memorial service for Dogen’s death.
-That is 5:00 pm.
+It was evening of the day on which we performed the memorial service for Dogen’s death, at 5:00 pm.
 And then, right after the service, all the monks were about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
-Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
+Fortunately there was no damage to the monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
 No damage.

 But here is a very good example.
-One of my friends was on vacation that day, a day off for him.
-So he went to Fukui City.
-It’s a little far from Eiheiji monastery ... now it’s pretty quick, but at that time it took about thirty minutes or so from Eiheiji monastery to Fukui city.
+One of my friends was on vacation that day, a day off for him, so he went to Fukui City.
+It’s a little far from Eiheiji monastery ... now, it’s pretty quick, but at that time it took about thirty minutes or so from Eiheiji monastery to Fukui city.
 So, I don’t know what he did there, but anyway he went.
 He told me he wanted to see a movie, but he thought, “Oh, tonight is the memorial service; it’s the particular day of performing the memorial service for Dogen’s death.
 Let’s go back.”
 So he returned.
 And then at that time, the whole movie theater completely crashed; everybody died.
-Because there were several tiers, no posts; if you have a big earthquake, exactly, “boom.”
+Because there were several tiers, no posts; if you have a big earthquake, exactly “boom.”
 All the people died; but he was saved.
 (Transcriber’s Note: The earthquake killed 3,769 people.
 See [Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*